lutrov/kontakt/README.md

 * `to`: This is the optional "to" address, and if not specified defaults to your site's admin email address.
 * `cc`: This is the optional "cc" address.
 * `bcc`: This is the optional "bcc" address.
-* `token`: This is the optional security token value that the data entered in the token field is matched against.
+* `token`: This is the optional anti spam token value that the data entered in the token field is matched against.
 * `agreement`: This is the slug of the page path which has the terms of use or the privacy policy, which is used when `agreement` is specified in the list of fields.
 * `redirect`: This is the optional slug of the page path to redirect to after successful submission.
 * `anchor`: This is the optional section on the page to anchor the form to after submission.